 - C.C.C.
 17.06.040.
 Redemption of Impounded Animals.
 In addition to other fees required by this Chapter, persons redeeming animals must pay fees as required for impound, transportation, boarding, vaccination, veterinary care, licensing, and adoption. - Any dog or cat impounded pursuant to the provisions of Section 17.02 may be redeemed by the owner or other authorized person upon payment of the impound fees and costs as set forth in Section 17.12.020.
-The owner or other authorized person redeeming an unlicensed dog over the age of six months shall also pay twice (two times) the license fee, any late penalty fee if applicable, and rabies fee, as set forth in Section 17.12.010 plus a twenty-five dollar (\$25.00) deposit for animals for which rabies vaccinations are not current.
+The owner or other authorized person redeeming an unlicensed dog over the age of six months shall pay twice (two times) the license fee, any late penalty fee if applicable, and a twenty-five dollar (\$25.00) deposit for animals for which rabies vaccinations are not current.
 The deposit will be refunded when the animal is vaccinated and proof of vaccination is presented to the Shelter Officer. - (2) Prior to redemption of a dog that has been declared dangerous, the owner shall present proof of insurance coverage or bonding, notices, registration, and the existence of a proper enclosure.